 Is it better to treat the whole room or create a vocal booth?

-Treating the whole room to get good voice recordings is very expensive as it will be necessary to buy a lot of rock wool, wood, etc., moreover this will lead to its shrinkage.
-An interesting solution is the creation of a vocal booth, it is a vocal booth with an area of at least 3 square meters.
-In the forums there is a lot of wrong information about the vocal booth, we often hear that they have a canned sound, this is true but only in case they are not treated properly.
+Treating the whole room to get good vocal recordings is very expensive as you will have to buy a lot of rock wool, wood, etc. and this will also cause it to shrink.
+An interesting solution is the creation of a vocal booth, it is a vocal booth with an area of at least 4 square meters.
+In the forums there is a lot of wrong information about vocal booths, we often hear that they have a canned sound, this is true but only if they are not treated properly.

 What does our vocal booth design service include?

 When a client contacts us for the design of a vocal booth we first want to know the size and shape of the room, we will start the work only in case there are the requirements for the design of a professional acoustic treatment, in some cases when the dimensions they are too limited we are forced to refuse the job.
 When a room has an unsuitable shape such as a square room, we propose to change the dimensions using plasterboard walls.
 With our vocal booth design service we will follow you very scrupulously for this reason it will not be necessary to create a 3D rendering that we can provide optionally, the most important thing is that a good carpenter and in some cases a plasterer or a handyman bricklayer.